 Child maintenance is one of the thorny issues in civil law divorce proceedings.
 Matters relating to child maintenance in a civil law divorce proceedings is governed under the Married Women & Children Maintenance Act 1950 (“MWCMA”) and the Law Reform (Marriage & Divorce) Act 1976 (“LRA”).

-Child maintenance, under section 92 of the LRA means the provision of “accommodation, clothing, food and education as may be reasonable having regard [the parent’s] means and station in life or by paying the cost thereof”.
+Child maintenance in Malaysia, under section 92 of the LRA means the provision of “accommodation, clothing, food and education as may be reasonable having regard [the parent’s] means and station in life or by paying the cost thereof”.

 Definition of a “Child”